 - 1. Writing of concept maps.
 15X02=30 - 2.
 Guided writing-paragraph, essay.
-10x2=20 citations, Bibliographic formats
+10x2=20

-B. Thesis statement, formulation of research questions, use of quotes, references,
+B. Thesis statement, formulation of research questions, use of quotes, references,citations, Bibliographic formats10+5+5=20

 PAPER ENHT551 - BRITISH LITERATURE: THE VICTORIAN PERIOD

 - To introduce students to the ever changing trends brought about by social and scientific development - To analyze the diverse literary devices and literary texts of the period.